 - Be a place where you can come and learn more

 - Is to ensure you are provided with quality content full of information, including reviews on aero garden products.

 - Prepare for you with an informative site, where you can learn to grow plants and share your ideas

 - To provide accurate and relevant information on growing plants indoors within the home.

-I’m not sure if we added any nutrients to those sprouts, but when we finished the project, the seedlings went to the groundsman, who would plant them in the school garden or dispose of them without our knowledge.
+I’m not sure if we added any nutrients to those sprouts, in fact, I really don’t remember.
+When the project was finished, the seedlings went to the groundsman, who would plant them in the school garden or dispose of them without our knowledge.

 My First introduction to Aero Gardening